 You’ve got to take into consideration a few things: it gets super hot, the accommodation can be pretty basic, the roads are not in very good condition, wildlife, like scary bugs and feral dogs, isn’t always amazing.

 This is definitely a destination for adventurous families and not ones with young children, either.

 Not a lot of tour companies will even accept children under 8 years of age because of the conditions of the country.
 It is definitely worth going through the pros and cons of visiting Madagascar before deciding to book a trip.

-When it comes for things to do, of course you could go on adventures to try and find those lemurs.
+When it comes to things to do, of course, you could go on adventures to try and find those lemurs.
 There’s also kayaking, kitesurfing, camping and even visiting community and conservation projects throughout the country, which could be a real education experience.

 It’s important, however, to really consider the safety of your children on a trip to Madagascar.
 You will need to get professional advice – i.e. from a tour company – before going there.
 Much of the country is very poor, underdeveloped and there are issues with things like disease.
 We strongly advise visiting your Doctor a few months before your trip to talk about vaccinations.

 Infectious diseases include cholera, tuberculosis, bubonic plague and hepatitis; outbreaks of any of these diseases can and do occur without warning.
 It’s important that you read up on the state of things, in terms of epidemics, before planning to go on a vacation to Madagascar.